Back to all blogs

 Introduction

-It is a scenario many women in the UK find themselves in: you have finally decided to investigate that persistent fatigue, the "brain fog" that makes your morning commute feel like a dream, or the unexpected weight changes that don’t seem to match your diet.
-You have planned a blood test to check your thyroid function, but then your period arrives.
+It is a scenario many women in the UK find themselves in: you have finally decided to investigate that persistent fatigue, "brain fog," or unexpected weight changes, but then your period arrives.
 You might wonder if the hormonal shifts of your menstrual cycle will "scramble" the data or if it is better to wait until your cycle has finished.

 The short answer is yes, you can absolutely have a thyroid blood test during your period.
 In fact, for many women, the time during or immediately after menstruation is one of the most stable windows for certain types of hormonal testing.
 However, the relationship between your thyroid gland and your reproductive hormones is a sophisticated one, and understanding how they interact is key to getting the most accurate picture of your health.